danwing/https-local-domains/draft-thomson-https-local-domains.md

-The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised with a ".local" domain, the client does not need to look for its accompanying short name within ".internal".
+The client need only look for matching short name and unique name within the same TLD domain name (that is, if a unique name is advertised with a ".local" domain, the client does not need to look for its accompanying short name within ".internal").

 To avoid the problems described in {{unique}}, the TLS data connection to the printer MUST always use the long name.
 Thus, if the client has